fsvreddit/comment-nuke/README.md

 ## Change History

-Coming soon in the next version:
+### v9.2.0 (coming soon!)

-* Fix error that causes Comment Mop to fail consistently for certain users
+* Fix an error that causes Comment Mop to fail consistently for certain users
-* The ability to set defaults for the Comment Mop form.
+* The ability to set defaults for the Comment Mop form if the default values don't suit your sub's workflow
 * Update to latest Dev Platform version